tanmay-ar0ra/tanmay-ar0ra/README.md

 <h3>👨🏻‍💻 &nbsp;About me:</h3>

 <!-- - 🤔 &nbsp; Exploring new technologies and developing software solutions. -->
+<!-- - 🌱 &nbsp; Passionate about.-->
 - 💼 &nbsp; Pursuing Masters degree in Computer Science from the University of Central Florida, Orlando, FL.
-<!-- - 🌱 &nbsp; Passionate about.-->
+- 🏢 &nbsp; Currently working as a Cloud Engineering Intern with UCF IT.
 - 💫 &nbsp; Contact me if you want to collaborate on any interesting project or idea that you may have.